OLSAS Declaration and Notice

 - Ontario universities

-- The Ministry of Training, Colleges and Universities (MTCU)
+- The Ministry of Colleges and Universities (MCU)

 - Third-party researchers (at the OUAC’s and law schools’ discretion) for admissions, enrollment and other academic policy development and research purposes